Bone Broth 101, Gut Health

 Those are all words you’ve seen joined together by that “magnificent elixir” we’re all so fond of over here, bone broth.

-Even if that’s all you know about it, you’re already WAY ahead of most people.
-But then again, if you’re reading this, you’re pretty savvy especially when it comes to ancestral health.
-And, that means, you’re the type who’d love to know JUST HOW MUCH nutrient-dense goodness you’re packing in when you slurp this super stock.
+Even if you’re vaguely aware of how beneficial drinking bone broth is for gut health, you’re already way ahead of most people.
+But then again, if you’re reading this, you’re pretty savvy, especially when it comes to ancestral health.
+And that means you’re the type who’d love to know just how much nutrient-dense goodness you’re packing in when you slurp this super stock.

 So, let’s start from the collagen-rich beginning, shall we?

 When collagen is cooked it becomes gelatin, yet another type of protein.
-That process is known as partial hydrolysis if you wanna get super nerdy with it.
+That process is known as partial hydrolysis if you want to get super nerdy with it.

 Aside from its diverse culinary functions, gelatin is a powerful protein.
-It’s loaded with antioxidant-rich, gut-health-promoting, metabolism-boosting amino acids (the building blocks of protein) like proline, glycine, arginine and glutamine.
+It’s loaded with antioxidant-rich, metabolism-boosting, gut-health-promoting amino acids (the building blocks of protein) like proline, glycine, arginine, and glutamine.

 So what exactly do these amino acids do?

-- Makes skin supple + reduces cellulite (especially when paired with Vitamin C)
+- Supports supple, healthy skin and reduces cellulite (especially when paired with vitamin C) (1)

-- Regenerates cartilage + is vital to joint health
+- Regenerates cartilage and growth tissue, and is vital to joint health (2)

-It’s also what keeps your knees from creaking with every step and your shoulders from constantly clicking when you reach behind you.
+It’s also what prevents joint pain and keeps your knees from creaking with every step and your shoulders from constantly clicking when you reach behind you.

-Bone broth is key to reversing digestive issues such as acid reflux or GERD, in large part due to glycine content (more on that in this study).
-It’s also probably why it’s part of The GAPS Protocol, a diet used specifically for rehabilitating chronic health related issues like IBS, seasonal allergies and many other GI-related distresses.
+Bone broth is key to reversing digestive issues such as acid reflux or GERD, in large part due to glycine content (6).
+It’s also probably why it’s part of The GAPS Protocol, a diet used specifically for rehabilitating chronic health related issues like IBS, seasonal allergies, and many other GI-related distresses.

-With statistics showing that 20-30% of the American population is experiencing GERD related symptoms like acid reflux and heartburn on a weekly basis, it’s no wonder antacid consumption has skyrocketed.
-In fact, it’s become a gigantic, billion-dollar industry!
+With statistics showing that 20–30% of the American population is experiencing GERD-related symptoms like acid reflux and heartburn on a weekly basis, it’s no wonder antacid consumption has skyrocketed.
+In fact, it’s become a gigantic, billion-dollar industry (7).

-THE TRUTH?
-Antacids often further aggravate the above mentioned conditions.
+The truth?
+Antacids often further aggravate the above conditions.

 Here’s the abridged version: